BitSeal

 Operator

-Daniel Okwor, sole member of Orygn LLC.
+Daniel Okwor, Orygn LLC.

 Post-generation handling